balena-labs-projects/rosetta-at-home/README.md

 ## FAQ

-* You can start the cli-based UI by running `boinctui` within a terminal to the `main` container.
+* You can start the cli-based UI by running `boinctui` within a terminal to the `boinc-client` container.

 * If you are not receiving work units, in `boinctui` try pressing F9 -> rosetta -> update.